-The Power of Qaddish
+The Power of Kaddish

-“Bezalel knew how to combine the letters with which God created the heavens and the earth [see Genesis 35:3, cf. BT Berakhot 55a]… and these are the twenty-eight letters [and seven words] of the verse בְּרֵאשִׁית בָּרָא אֱלֹהִים אֵת הַשָּׁמַיִם וְאֵת הָאָרֶץ (bereshit bara elohim et ha-shamayim ve-et ha-erets), In the beginning God created the heavens and the earth (Genesis 1:1) about which it is said, the power, of His deeds He told His people [כֹּחַ (koaḥ), power, is numerically equivalent to 28] (Psalms 111:6).
-But at the time of the exile, these twenty-eight letters departed, as it is said: And they have gone without כֹּחַ (koaḥ), strength, before the pursuer (Lamentations 1:6).
-Therefore, it is said in [the introduction to] Qaddish ‘And now, may the כֹּחַ (koaḥ), power, of the Lord be magnified,’ corresponding to twenty-eight other letters that form seven words, which are יְהֵא שְׁמֵהּ רַבָּא מְבָרַךְ לְעָלַם וּלְעָלְמֵי עָלְמַיָּא (yeheh shemeh rabba mevarakh le-alam ul-alemei alemaya), ‘May His great Name be blessed forever and eternity.’
-Thus, the statement, ‘Whoever answers May his great Name… with all his כֹּחַ (koaḥ), might, becomes a partner with the blessed Holy One in the act of Creation and the giving of the Torah’ (BT Shabbat 119b)” (Tiqqunei ha-Zohar 13a).
+“The enlightened—they know the letters, of them it says ‘[Rav Yehudah said in the name of Rav:] Bezalel knew how to combine the letters by which the heavens and earth were created’ (BT Berakhot 55a) [cf. Zohar 2:152a].
+They are the כ״ח (twenty-eight) letters [and seven words], and another fourteen are hidden within them: בְּרֵאשִׁית בָּרָא אֱלֹהִים אֵת הַשָּׁמַיִם וְאֵת הָאָרֶץ (bereshit bara elohim et ha-shamayim ve-et ha-erets), In the beginning God created the heavens and the earth (Genesis 1:1), of which is said, the כֹּחַ (koaḥ), power, of His deeds He told His people (Psalms 111:6).
+But at the time of the exile, these כ״ח (twenty-eight) letters departed, as is said: And they have gone without כֹחַ (khoaḥ), strength, before the pursuer (Lamentations 1:6).
+Therefore, it is said in [the introduction to] Kaddish, ‘And now, may the כֹּחַ (koaḥ), power, of the Lord be magnified,’ corresponding to כ״ח (twenty-eight) other letters that form seven words, which are יְהֵא שְׁמֵהּ רַבָּא מְבָרַךְ לְעָלַם וּלְעָלְמֵי עָלְמַיָּא (yeheh shemeh rabba mevarakh le-alam ul-alemei alemaya), ‘May His great Name be blessed forever and eternity.’
+Thus, the statement, ‘Whoever answers May his great Name… with all his כֹּחַ (koaḥ), might, becomes a partner with the blessed Holy One in the act of Creation and the giving of the Torah’ (BT Shabbat 119b).
+The other י״ד (fourteen) are the name יְהוָה אֱלֹהֵינוּ יְהוָה (Adonai Eloheinu Adonai), YHWH our God YHWH (Deuteronomy 6:4).
+The hint is the night before the fourteenth [of Nisan, i.e., Passover] we check for חָמֵץ (ḥamets), leavend bread, by the light of a candle, with these י״ד (fourteen) letters as He swore, כִּי יָד עַל כֵּס יָהּ (ki yad al kes Yah), For hand upon Yah’s throne [War for YHWH against Amalek from all time] (Exodus 17:16)” (Tiqqunei ha-Zohar 13a).